modal.Image

 ) -> "_Image":

-Build a Modal image from a private image in GCP Artifact Registry.
+Build a Modal image from a private image in Google Cloud Platform (GCP) Artifact Registry.

-You will need to pass a modal.Secret containing your GCP service account key as SERVICE_ACCOUNT_JSON.
+You will need to pass a modal.Secret containing your GCP service account key data as SERVICE_ACCOUNT_JSON.
 This can be done from the Secrets page.
-The service account needs to have at least an “Artifact Registry Reader” role.
+Your service account should be granted a specific role depending on the GCP registry used:

 See Image.from_registry() for information about the other parameters.